Leasing Flavour: Finding Your Restaurant’s A Perfect Space

 Evaluate Accessibility

-Evaluate the accessibility of prospective locations in terms of being accessible to main avenues, parking lots, public transportation, and foot traffic.
-Select a site that is handy for both diners and staff, and that is easily accessible to your target demographic.
+Evaluate the accessibility of prospective locations.
+Consider how accessible they are to main avenues.
+Consider their proximity to parking lots.
+Think about access to public transportation.
+Also, take into account foot traffic.
+Select a site that is handy for both diners and staff.
+Make sure it is easily accessible to your target demographic.

 Consider Competition

 Assess the local competitors and determine how your business will set itself apart.
-Seek out areas where there is a healthy mix of competition, where there is a market for your food but not an excessive number of eateries that are too comparable to one another.
+Seek out areas where there is a healthy mix of competition.
+Look for places where there is a market for your food.
+However, avoid locations with an excessive number of eateries.
+These eateries should not be too comparable to one another.

 Determine Space Requirements